clstith/clstith.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student at the University of Michigan studying mathematical general relativity.
+I am a fifth-year Ph.D. student at the University of Michigan studying mathematical general relativity.
 My advisor is Lydia Bieri.

+I am also the co-chair of the Midwest Research Experience for Graduates (MREG), a two-week summer program hosted at the University of Michigan for early-stage graduate students in pure & applied mathematics.

 ### Research interests: